yaso9/easy-video-player/readme.txt

 = Easy Video Player Features =

-* Embed MP4 videos into your blog.
+* Embed MP4 videos into your blog
-* Embed responsive videos for a better user experience while viewing from a mobile device.
+* Embed responsive videos for a better user experience while viewing from a mobile device
-* Embed HTML5 videos which are compatible with all major browsers.
+* Embed HTML5 videos which are compatible with all major browsers
-* Embed videos with poster images.
+* Embed videos with poster images
+* Embed videos with autoplay
+* Embed videos with loop
 * Customize the video player using modifier classes
 * Embed videos using three different skins
+* Embed videos using MediaElement player or default WordPress video player

 = Easy Video Player Plugin Usage =